Advertising verification | Guernsey Electricity

 Why charge an EV between 11pm and 5am?

-Where possible, the best option is to set the electric vehicle's on-board timer to start charging the vehicle between 11pm and 5am as this is the cheapest* and cleanest time to use electricity.
+Set the electric vehicle's on-board timer to charge between 11pm and 5am as this is the cheapest* and cleanest time to use electricity.

-Even during winter, the power station is not required to top up demand on the network and means the carbon footprint of EV drivers can be significantly reduced simply by changing when the vehicle is charged.
+Even during the colder, darker months, the power station is not needed to top up demand between 11pm and 5am.
+This means the carbon footprint of EV drivers can be significantly reduced simply by changing when the vehicle is charged.

 *Cheaper for customers on the Super Economy 12 Tariff